fastmachinelearning/hls4ml/_sources/status.rst.txt

 ML code support:

-* Keras/Tensorflow, PyTorch, scikit-learn
+* Keras/Tensorflow/QKeras, PyTorch, Onnx
-* Planned: xgboost

 Neural network architectures:

 * Fully Connected NNs (multi-layer perceptron)
-* Boosted Decision Trees
-* Convolutional NNs (1D/2D), in beta testing
+* Convolutional NNs (1D/2D)
 * Recurrent NN/LSTM, in prototyping

 A summary of the on-going status of the ``hls4ml`` tool is in the table below.